Joan Hotchkis: Tearsheets Productions

-Personal life
+Personal life and death

 Hotchkis married Robert Foster in June 1958.
 They met while filming a live commercial.
 Together, they had one child, Paula.
 They eventually divorced in 1967, and Hotchkis consequently returned to Los Angeles with Paula.
 Hotchkis' lifelong interest in psychology led her to eventually become a part-time paraprofessional in aggression training at the Institute of Group Psychotherapy (mentored by George Bach).